AviatrixSystems/Docs/HowTos/transit_firenet_workflow_azure.rst

 |en_tr_firenet|

 3. Navigate to Firewall Network -> Policy -> Manage FireNet Policy.
 #.
-Add spokes to the Inspected Policies box for traffic inspection.
+Add spokes to the Inspected box for traffic inspection.

 .. note::
     By default, FireNet inspects ingress (INET to VNET) and east-west traffic (VNET to VNET) only.